List of songs recorded by the Weeknd

-Canadian singer-songwriter The Weeknd has released material for six studio albums, one soundtrack album, one live album, three compilation albums (including two greatest hits albums), three mixtapes, nine extended plays, 81 single releases (including 21 as a featured artist) and seven promotional singles (including two as a featured artist), as well as contribute to other artist's respective albums.
+Canadian singer and songwriter The Weeknd has released material for six studio albums, one soundtrack album, one live album, three compilation albums (including two greatest hits albums), three mixtapes, nine extended plays, 81 single releases (including 21 as a featured artist) and seven promotional singles (including two as a featured artist), as well as contribute to other artist's respective albums.

 He began his recording career in 2009 by anonymously releasing music on YouTube.
 Two years later, he co-founded the XO record label and released his first three mixtapes House of Balloons, Thursday and Echoes of Silence.
 He collaborated with different songwriters and producers, primarily Doc McKinney and Illangelo.
 The alternative R&B projects were met with widespread acclaim for its dark lyrical content that explored the Weeknd's drug usage and romantic experiences.
 They were also praised for its diverse musical styles, which incorporated elements of soul, trip hop, hip hop, dream pop, indie rock, downtempo and post-punk.
 After signing with Republic Records in 2012, the Weeknd re-released his three mixtapes in the compilation album Trilogy.
 Preceding the album was the release of his debut single "Wicked Games", an alternative R&B and quiet storm track that he co-wrote with McKinney and Illangelo.
 Follow-up singles included "Twenty Eight" and "The Zone" featuring Drake.

 The Weeknd's debut studio album Kiss Land was released in September 2013.
 It was supported by six singles, including the lead single of the same name and "Belong to the World".
 Primarily a R&B and dark wave album, the Weeknd worked with new collaborators for Kiss Land such as DaHeala, DannyBoyStyles and Belly.

 The Weeknd's second studio album Beauty Behind the Madness was released in August 2015.
 He reunited with Belly, DaHeala, DannyBoyStyles and Illangelo, and worked with new collaborators such as Max Martin, Kanye West and Ed Sheeran.
 The album was supported by five singles, including "The Hills", an alternative R&B and trap song that incorporates Amharic lyricism, and "Can't Feel My Face", a pop, disco and funk track.
 Both singles reached number one on the US Billboard Hot 100.
 Beauty Behind the Madness featured guest appearances from Ed Sheeran, Labrinth and Lana Del Rey.